parsedown/laravel/README.md

 ### Configuration

 If you're using **Laravel** +5.5 you don't need to follow the steps below.
-The [auto-discovery](https://laravel-news.com/package-auto-discovery) feature has been implemented and will take care of loading the service provider for you.
+The [package auto-discovery](https://laravel-news.com/package-auto-discovery) feature has been implemented and will take care of loading the service provider for you.

 But if that's not your case you just need to add the service provider to your `config/app.php`:
 ``` php